 • If you go to the Citadel, try to ignore the traders selling "papyrus" pictures Because they are not authentic.
 To get mementos there are some stalls between the bus park and the old bank, where the traders are easier to deal with.

 • Long pants are advisable when entering pyramids.
 You will travel through narrow passages and long pants reduce the risk of damaging your legs.

 • While riding on a felucca is a unique experience we suggest that you cruise the Nile between Aswan and Luxor on one of the larger vessels.
 The accommodations and meals are stellar and the vessel will not be impacted by heavy winds.

 Here is a suggested list of what you might need to bring with you on your trip to Egypt:

 • A wide-brimmed hat

 • Bathing suit

 • Your wonder and excitement

-• Make sure to visit the FAQ page to get more hints and tips from other travelers.
+• Make sure to visit the FAQ Page to get more hints and tips from other travellers.
 If you have any questions before your trip, we are ready to answer no matter how trivial you may feel the question is.